SAROSH JAFRI

 GROWING UP

-Growing up during the tech boom and bust, the aftermath of 9/11 as a South Asian Muslim student, and graduating high school during the 2008 financial crisis shaped my understanding of economic instability, social responsibility, and the importance of strong communities.
+After my father suffered multiple strokes and became paralyzed, I was largely raised by my older brothers in a multi-family household.
+From them, and from my father's example as a chemistry professor and student advocate, I learned the value of education, civic engagement, and standing up for what you believe in.
+Growing up during the tech boom and bust, the aftermath of 9/11 as a South Asian Muslim child, and graduating high school during the 2008 financial crisis shaped my understanding of economic instability, social responsibility, and the importance of strong communities.

 Young Sarosh with his father and brothers